We asked a doctor everything you’ve ever wanted to know about anxiety, because girl, we see you

 As the National Institute of Mental Health notes, anxiety disorders aren’t just about temporary worry.
 They can seriously impact your day-to-day life when it comes to school, work, and personal relationships.
-These mental health conditions can feel completely overwhelming, but Dr. Deibler said that it’s possible to manage them with proper care and get back to your regular life.
+These mental health conditions can feel completely overwhelming, but Dr. Deibler said that, with proper care, it’s possible to manage them and get back to your regular life.

-If you’re experiencing anxiety, the following Q&A with Dr. Deibler will certainly help you understand what you’re going through.
+If you’re experiencing anxiety, the following Q&A with Dr. Deibler will help you understand what you’re going through.
 And while life will always be full of things that cause anxious feelings, she provides helpful tips on how you can learn to manage anxiety on your own or with the help of a mental health professional.

 What is anxiety?

 “Anxiety is our nervous system’s natural response to what we perceive as threatening.
 Everyone experiences anxiety.
 It is the body’s way of preparing us to face or escape a challenge.
 Anxiety can be a healthy, adaptive response to stress.
 However, in excess, anxiety can cause significant distress and impair daily functioning.”